 To reduce injuries

-- Using crab traps and nets when fishing towards an estuary’s headwaters has a higher risk of interacting with platypus.
+- Use crab traps and nets when fishing towards an estuary’s headwaters has a higher risk of interacting with platypus.
 Please be extra vigilant, check traps and nets regularly and consider moving gear further downstream.

-- Avoid bird feeding and nesting areas.
+- Avoid bird feeding and nesting areas and keep your distance so as not to disturb them.

 - Collect and dispose of any discarded fishing line, other gear or rubbish.